davedelong/time/Sources/Time/Documentation.docc/Terminology.md

 ## Definitions

 - term Adjustment: A movement or alteration.
 In **Time**, "adjusting" refers to the process of offsetting a calendar value.
-For example, starting with "today" and would require and *adjustment* of one day in order to become "tomorrow".
+For example, starting with "today" and would require an *adjustment* of one day in order to become "tomorrow".
 - term Boundary: The point at which a calendar value abuts the next calendar value.
 For example, `February 14, 2024 00:00:00.000` is the first instant of that day, and is that day's *boundary*.
 In general, all fixed values define a range, and the ``Fixed/firstInstant`` of that range is the boundary.
 - term Component: A numeric portion of a fixed value.
 For example, the fixed value representing `February 19, 2024` has four components: The "era" (`1` for the AD era), the "year" (`2024`), the "month" (`2` for February), and the "day" (`19`).
 - term Epoch: A specific point in time from which calendars start counting their values.
 While **Time** allows the definition of custom epochs, the two standard ones are the ``Epoch/unix`` and the ``Epoch/reference`` epochs.